wp-plugins/tabify-edit-screen/readme.txt

 You ever came in a situation where the edit screen of a post type get to full that you sometimes had to search the right metabox?
 This plugin enables tabs in the edit screen and manage them from the back-end.

+It's still in development and does has some issues with managing the tabs.
+Still will get solved in the next weeks.
+Also at this moment it ignores the "Show on screen" values from the Screen options.

 == Installation ==